 Check out our latest guest post from Turner Barr of one the web's up and coming travel blogs Aroundtheworldin80jobs.com, a blog that focuses on 'the hunt for travel jobs abroad'.
 Turner is on a quest to work on 80 separate jobs around the world.
 So far he's been a tequila harvester, a Roman pizza maker and Christmas tree salesman associate.
 To follow Turner on his quest follow him on Twitter and like his page on Facebook.

-What's the party job working lifestyle like?
+What's the party job lifestyle like?

-Ios is the stomping ground of many an Aussie lad for a reason.
-Cheap drinks and bar jobs abound make Ios the cheapest of the party options.
-Here, your typical day may include, but is not limited to: going to the beach, swimming, baking in the sun, meeting other folks hungover in the sun, meeting people at any number of the bars and restaurants scattered along the beach - particularly the renowned Far Out Beach bar with its large pools and lounge area.
+Ios is the stomping ground of many an Aussie lad.
+Cheap drinks and bar jobs galore make Ios the cheapest of the Greek party towns.
+Here, your typical day may include, but is not limited to: going to the beach, swimming, baking in the sun, nursing the head other hung over folks in the sun, before doing it all again at any number of the bars and restaurants scattered along the beach...particularly the renowned Far Out Beach bar with its large pools and lounge area.

 Bartender - No surprise here.
 Someone must feed the ravenous alcoholics and the barman is the man for the job.
-It is arguably the best job, as usual, as you get to participate in the party whilst on the job.
+It is arguably the best job.
+As usual, as you get to participate in the party whilst on the job.
 Your typical bartender earns a mere €40-€50 a night.

-'Door Whore' - Not to be confused with a bouncer, your job here, typically a guy, is to get passerbys interested in your bar.
+'Door Whore' - Not to be confused with a bouncer.
+Your job here, typically a guy, is to get passer-by’s interested in your bar.
 Some play it aggressive, some lay back and just mingle.
 Either way, you will meet a lot of people.
 Typical pay here is €25 per shift.

 'Floor Whore' - Ah the beloved 'floor whore'.
 For some a perfect travel job, for others, it is the bottom of the bin of human misery filled with deceit and, well, whorey-ness.
-Typically a job for the ladies, the ‘floor whore’ drinks all night, dances all night, and entices other party-goers (see: drunk horny men) to also do the same.
+Typically a job for the ladies, the ‘floor whore’ drinks all night, dances all night, and entices other party-goers (drunk horny men) to also do the same.
 At best it is a fun way to chat up, drink with and meet new folks while on the clock.
 At worst it is a saliva-swapping creep fest.
 Either way, you are done by 3 or 4am and have earned your keep for the night: €25 plus drinks per shift.

-Ok, I'm disgusted...sign me up.
+Ok, I'm disgusted...sign me up

 Now that you have been shown what to expect from your summer - the studying of Greek history in the islands, now you probably want to know how to secure gainful employment.
-And for that you will have to by my ebook for $9.95.
+And for that you will have to buy my ebook for $9.95.

 What about housing, yo?

-Some of the companies provide shared apartments for their party slaves, others you will sort yourself, when you first arrive, the hot spots for short-term housing are Francesco’s for downtown Ios and Far Out for the beach.
+Some of the companies provide shared apartments for their party slaves, others you will sort yourself.
+When you first arrive the hot spots for short-term housing are Francesco’s for downtown Ios and Far Out for the beach.
 You can then sort yourself out until you land your dream summer job and a place.